Cerciello died because he didn't have a gun. This is the mantra that is repeated by too many regarding the tragic death of the carabiniere.

 Bruce Lee said that "facing a knife is a terrible experience".
 And he was certainly not a fool about it.

 It deserves to deepen the question with what is explained by Fausto Di Gregorio, of security profession, in his "Professional Defense Manual" (Editorial Olimpia): "In the physical contact at the distance of 2 meters it is unthinkable that the gun can be extracted to open the fire, because at such a distance the aggressor, thanks to his 1,50 seconds of advantage, will have no difficulty in hitting his target" - obviously we talk about armed attack with pistol, but the substance is the same and then continues with - "In physical contact at the distance of the 2 meters (depending on the capacity of the individual) the unarmed defense technique is safer and more effective" (page 138, cases of direct physical contact; the technique of defense with bare hands).

-If therefore an agent is found by those armed with a knife at a short distance, it is potentially in very serious danger of life3.
+Therefore, if an agent is at a short distance from someone armed with a knife, he is potentially in very serious danger of life3.
 The surprise effect, aggression and speed of aggression make the picture potentially lethal.

 How can he seriously defend himself from B?
 With adequate bare-hand techniques and suitable instruments.
 In essence: bi-weekly cadenced training in the gym and equipment like a cut-resistant under-shirt jacket.

 Of course, a new procedure that takes into account the safety distance to be kept in similar cases is not a bad thing, even if each case is a story in itself.

 Images: Carabinieri / web weapon